aragon/aragon-wiki/docs/dev/bug_bounty.md

 ## Eligibility

 !!! success "Terms for eligible bounties"
-    - Only unknown vulnerabilities will be awarded with a bounty; in case of duplicate reports, the first report will be awarded the bounty.
+    - Only unknown vulnerabilities will be awarded a bounty; in case of duplicate reports, the first report will be awarded the bounty.
     - Public disclosure of the vulnerability, before explicit consent from Aragon to do so, will make the vulnerability ineligible for a bounty.
     - Attempting to exploit the vulnerability in a public Ethereum network will also make it ineligible for a bounty.